 The hidden motive here is a consistent fitness level as well as injury prevention:

-Prehiking Conditioning & Strength
+Tips For Prehiking Conditioning & Strength